Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: New sidemission type destroy weapon cache (by Lelik)
 - Added: New sidemission type destroy support vehicles
 - Changed: Activated naval mines sidemissions again (Altis, Malden and Tanoa)
+- Fixed: Various Malden sidemissions (wrong markers for direction used and wrong localization strings)

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!